kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 We use `WaitForControllerFinish` to wait for all controllers to finish their work to deal with (1).

-##### 4. the simulated controller starts
+##### 4. the SimulationController starts

 ScenarioStep: {X, 0}
 StepPhase: ControllerRunning

-The simulated controllers have been stopped until now.
+The SimulationControllers have been stopped until now.

-Here, start one of the simulated controllers.
+Here, start one of the SimulationControllers.
+SimulatedControllers is run in the same order specified in .spec.Controllers.SimulationControllers.Enabled field.

-##### 5. the simulated controller does operation(s) for k8s resources
+##### 5. the SimulationController does operation(s) for k8s resources

 ScenarioStep: {X, 0} -> {X, 1}
 StepPhase: ControllerRunning -> ControllerPaused

-The simulated controller may perform some operations for k8s resources.
+The SimulationController may perform some operations for k8s resources.
-In admission webhook, we changes the StepPhase to ControllerStopped and increment MinorStep.
+In admission webhook, we change the StepPhase to ControllerStopped and increment MinorStep.
 (Then, the requests are accepted.)

-##### 6. the simulated controller stops working
+##### 6. the SimulationController stops working

 ScenarioStep: {X, 1}
 StepPhase: ControllerPaused